RMO

 Are RMO Bank deposits FDIC-insured?

 Yes.
 RMO Bank deposit accounts are FDIC-insured up to applicable limits.
-Banking services are provided by Partner Banks, and some providers, including RMO Bank, deliver FDIC-insured deposits through those Partner Banks.
+Some banking services and deposits may be provided through partner banks that are Members FDIC.
 Standard coverage is $250,000 per depositor, per insured bank, per ownership category.

 Keep Reading